DOWN WALKING FOR HEALING AND DEVELOPMENT

 - can safely go on for a long time

-- you can have it anytime and anywhere you wish.
+- you can have this experience anytime and anywhere you wish

 - you will have God’s ideas imprinted into you, which are the best of all worlds.